Sampling of the Wiener Process for Remote Estimation over a Channel with Unknown Delay Statistics: Problem Solution

-According to \cite[Theorem 1]{sun_wiener}, there exists a stationary policy $\pi^\star$ that selects the waiting time $W_k$ using a conditional probability distribution given the recent $\mathcal{I}_k$.
-The average MSE $\overline{\mathcal{E}}_{\pi^\star}$ achieves $\mathsf{mse}_{\mathsf{opt}}$.
-Therefore, we can restrict our search of $\pi^\star$ within the set of stationary policies.
-Next, we will reveal the sufficient conditions for the optimal stationary policy.
+According to \cite[Theorem 1]{sun_wiener}, there exists a stationary policy $\pi^\star$ that selects the waiting time $W_k$ using a conditional probability distribution given the recent $\mathcal{I}_k$ that achieves $\mathsf{mse}_{\mathsf{opt}}$.
+Next, we will reveal the sufficient conditions of such policy for designing the online algorithm.